 Figures 2, 2(a) and 2(b) showing the extent of osseous change around the solar canal (green arrows).

-Subsequently, more aggressive debridement of the affected tissue within the pedal bone was undertaken under general anaesthesia.
+Subsequently, more aggressive debridement of the affected tissue within the pedal bone was undertaken under general anesthesia.
 Repeat CT was performed 10 days after surgery to re-assess the pedal bone and ensure no further debridement was indicated.

 Figure 3, 3(a), and 3(b) show the repeat CT scan 10 days after surgery.
 The extent of pedal bone debrided is shown by green arrows.